mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

 - The sample is created using General bot template for simplicity

-- The idea behind the sample is the understand the user intent and retrieve relevant info, this is showcased using Public API calls
+- The idea behind the sample is to understand the user intent and retrieve relevant info, this is showcased using Public API calls

 - Azure Open AI Can handle intent classification and entity extraction and Q&A over your own data (RAG pattern)